Menu

 Intent

-RE is a statutory expectation, and though parents have the right to withdraw children from RE lessons, they will need to meet with the head teacher and RE subject leader to justify their decision.
+RE is a statutory subject, and any parents considering withdrawal from RE lessons are asked to meet with the Headteacher and RE Subject Leader to discuss this decision.

 Implementation